Mixin’ Styles- GB

 How to Remove the Card Styling from a Block

-The Card style is an option for the Group and Query Loop blocks.
-In this example, we will remove the Card styling from the Query Loop block on the blog front page.
+The Card style is an option only for the Group block.
+In this example, we will remove the Card styling from the Group block that surrounds posts on the blog front page.

-Step 1: Making sure Home is selected from the from the Template dropdown at the top, use List View to select the Query Loop block.
+Step 1: Making sure Home is selected from the Template drop down at the top, use List View to select the Group block.

 Step 3: Save to commit to the front end.